HD 140913

+Physical characteristics

-This is a solar-type star with a stellar classification of G0V.
-It is an estimated seven billion years old and is spinning with a projected rotational velocity of 9.7 km/s.
-The star is about the same size as the Sun with 92% of the Sun's mass.
-It is radiating 1.2 times the Sun's luminosity from its photosphere at an effective temperature of 5,957 K.
+HD 140913 is a solar-type star with a spectral type of G0V.
+It is estimated to be seven billion years old and is spinning with a projected rotational velocity of 9.7 km/s.
+The star is about the same size as the Sun and 92% of its mass.
+It is radiating 1.3 times the Sun's luminosity from its photosphere at an effective temperature of 6,090 K.

+Companion

 The detection of an orbiting companion, designated HD 140913 B, was announced in 1994.
 The minimum mass of this object is 43.2 times the mass of Jupiter, making it a brown dwarf candidate.
 Alternatively, it may be an under-mass helium white dwarf that has lost its envelope during a mass transfer.
 It orbits the host star about every 148 days with an eccentricity (ovalness) of ~0.57 and a semimajor axis of at least 0.55 AU.

+In 2023, the true mass of this companion was determined using Gaia astrometry.
+Two different studies find masses ranging from about 75 to about 93 Jupiter masses, placing this object near the boundary between brown dwarfs and low-mass stars.